Deep Networks Always Grok and Here is Why: Introduction

 Grokking is a surprising phenomenon related to representation learning in Deep Neural Networks (DNNs) whereby DNNs may learn generalizing solutions to a task long after interpolating the training dataset, i.e., reaching near zero training error.
 It was first demonstrated by \cite{power2022grokking} on simple Transformer architectures performing modular addition or division.
 Subsequently, multiple studies have reported instances of grokking for settings outside of modular addition, e.g., DNNs initialized with large weight norms for MNIST, IMDb \cite{liu2022omnigrok}, or XOR cluster data \cite{xu2023benign}.
 For all the reported instances, DNNs that grok show a standard behavior in the training loss/accuracy curves approaching zero error as training progresses.
 The test error however, remains high even long after training error reaches zero.
 After a large number of training iterations, the DNN starts grokking--or generalizing--to the test data.
 This paper concerns the following question:

 \textbf{Question.}\textit{ How subjective is the onset of grokking on the test data?
-When grokking does not manifest as a measurable change in the test set performance, could there exist an alternate test dataset for which grokking would occur?}
+When grokking does not manifest as a measurable change in the test set performance, could there exist an alternate set of samples for which grokking would occur?}

 To find an answer to the question, we look past the test dataset towards progressively generated adversarial samples, i.e., we generate adversarial samples after each training update by using PGD \cite{madry2017towards} attacks on the test data and monitor accuracy on adversarial samples.
 Note that it is not guaranteed that robustness towards adversarial samples would emerge with generalization, quite the contrary has been demonstrated in previous papers.
 For example, \citet{tsipras2018robustness} introduced the generalization-robustness trade-off, \citet{ilyas2019adversarial} demonstrated that robust networks learn fundamentally different representations.
 On the other hand, \citet{li2022robust} introduced the notion of 'robust generalization' and provided theoretical proof of its existence under linear separability conditions, indicating that robustness may be achieved alongside generalization.
 We report the following observation: